phillycowboy/react-course-040322/notes.md

 rm -rf . git // Remove git tracking.

 AND EVERY NEW PROJECT WITHIN THE COURSE MAKE A NEW BRANCH!

+npx create-react-app my-app